 Arban-Bouvet and Other Compensating Cornets

 When this interesting and important cornet came in for restoration, it seemed natural that I would feature it on a page here and compare it to other compensating cornets.
 It was given to Sacramento repairman Robert Dolan, without knowledge of its significance.
-After doing a bit of research on the Internet, I did not find a definitive source of information for either the cornet at hand or the many varieties by Bouvet and other makers.
+It now resides in the collection of Robert’s good friend, Eric Totman.
 The best biography of Joseph Jean-Baptist Laurent Arban was written by Jean Pierre Mathez a few decades ago with the intention of publishing an English language version, but never found enough support for the project.
 I never bought the French version, which I would only partially understand.
-My best source of information is Josh Landress of Landress Brass in Manhattan, who makes a specialty of French cornets and referred me to several articles describing this and related designs.
+On the internet, the best source of information on Arban and the various Arban cornet models is part of Dirk Arzig’s excellent “Brass Tacks” website.
+This also contains a multitude of information I was also helped in this project by Josh Landress of Landress Brass in Manhattan, who makes a specialty of French cornets and referred me to several articles describing this and related designs.

 Strictly speaking, this would more accurately be called a double cornet, playing in C with the fourth valve at rest and in A with it engaged and automatically engaging the longer valve slides for that pitch in the same way that a modern double French horn plays in F and Bb.
 With this system, the player would have at least one alternate fingering for every note (other than the lowest three) in order to avoid those with the worst intonation and possibly avoid awkward fingerings including trills.
 The disadvantage, compared to others that I describe below, is that the player would have to learn the variety of fingering and which to use for a given purpose.
 Not having learned to play the double horn or this sort of cornet, I really can't know how great an obstacle this is.